langfuse/langfuse-docs/pages/guides/cookbook/integration_llama_index_posthog_mistral.md

 ---
 title: Monitoring LlamaIndex applications with PostHog and Langfuse
-description: Run Open Source LLMs locally on your machine with Ollama and trace ouputs with Langfuse for Open Source LLM Observability
+description: Learn how to build and monitor a RAG application using LlamaIndex with Mistral, Langfuse, and PostHog.
+This step-by-step guide covers setup, integration, and analytics for optimizing LLM performance.
 category: Integrations
 ---

 # Monitoring LlamaIndex applications with PostHog and Langfuse

-In this cookbook, we show you how to build a RAG application with [LlamaIndex](https://www.llamaindex.ai/), observe the steps with [Langfuse](https://langfuse.com/), and analyze the data in [PostHog](https://posthog.com/).
+In this cookbook, we show you how to build a RAG application with [LlamaIndex](https://www.llamaindex.ai/), observe the steps with [Langfuse](https://langfuse.com/) and analyze the data in [PostHog](https://posthog.com/).

 ## What is LlamaIndex?